Updated April 20, 2022

 NSF XSEDE: XSEDE Security

-The CyVerse Cloud Native team is ultimately responsible for determining the appropriate level of access to ensure the confidentiality, integrity, and availability of CyVerse systems and resources to the community.
-This section presents a broad view about the organization’s stance of access control.
-However, due to the participatory and community-based nature of CyVerse, access will be determined on a project, team, and individual basis.
+The CyVerse Cloud Native Services team is ultimately responsible for determining the appropriate level of access to ensure the confidentiality, integrity, and availability of CyVerse systems and resources to the community.
+This section presents a broad view about the organization’s stance on access control.
+However, due to the participatory, collaborative, and community-based nature of CyVerse, access will be determined on a project, team, and individual basis.

 Every CyVerse staff, researcher, community participant, and user is responsible for protecting the access to any information and systems that has been granted to him or her.
-If there is any suspicion of a breach of access, the CI team should be contacted immediately so that an appropriate investigation can be performed.
+If there is any suspicion of a breach of access, the Cloud Native Services team should be contacted immediately so that an appropriate investigation can be performed.
 Any CyVerse workstation and laptop should be password-protected.

 Working groups, collaborators, and development teams may employ temporary authentication and authorization schemes for the benefit of rapid development and prototyping.
 As applications and systems migrate under the professional services and Cloud Native Services team, these schemes may be standardized or removed, as appropriate, to ensure consistency for the community and general public.